 The text and images (such as covers) that you include in your book can be published in different publishing formats.
-You must check with your distributor to know which publishing formats that they accept and use.
+Your distributor has a required publishing format that they use for creating and distributing books.

 PDF – the text and covers of print books are always uploaded to distributors in PDF.
 The distributors I use (Amazon/Createspace and IngramSpark) have templates available to ensure that you get covers right.

 ePub – nearly all retailers use the ePub format for e-books, except Amazon.
 There are plenty of tools out there to convert WORD documents to ePub.
 I use an open source tool called Calibre to create my ePub files and then upload them to the distributors.
 If you prefer, the distributors have tools to convert WORD to ePub; these conversion tools work very well, but you do lose a little bit of control over the interior of the book.

 Mobi/azw – Kindle Direct Publishing (KDP) has its own proprietary format for distributing e-books to Amazon.
 You can hire someone to create this format for you, or you can upload a WORD doc, HTML file, or ePub and it will be converted.
 The KDP conversion tool does a nice, no-frills job.

 Book covers – This is your number one marketing tool, so do it well!
 There are many cover designers out there.
 Ask for recommendations from your self-pubbed friends.
 Distributors often have cover designers available.
 There are also several crowd-sourcing sites that allow you to get “bids” on your book cover design.
 Prices can run anywhere from $150 to $1000 or more.
 I've paid $150 for covers and $500 for covers.
 The quality was good with both.
 It is possible to create your own covers, but take care that it doesn't look thrown together.
-Bad covers kill sales.
+Bad covers can kill sales.

 Licensing – your cover designer may ask you to pay license fees for stock photos and/or specialized fonts.
-I paid $10 to license fonts and $50 to license stock photos.
+I paid $10 to license fonts and $50 to license stock photos for my former cover designer.
+My current one handles the licensing fees herself.

 Releasing the Book